-Despite all of the evidence of content-based censorship, the lower courts failed to provide any proper analysis as to whether the State action was content-based (Trial Tr., Vol. II(a), pgs.
+Despite all of the evidence of content-based censorship, the Trial Court failed to provide any analysis as to whether the State's conduct was content-based (Trial Tr., Vol. II(a), pgs.
 39-41).
-The lower courts' lack of proper First Amendment analysis is very troubling.
-Instead, the trial court focused on completely irrelevant facts such as where Mr. Wood was located on the public sidewalk or whether he was blocking the sidewalk to determine whether there was a First Amendment violation (Trial Tr., Vol. II(a), pg.
+The Trial Court's complete lack of First Amendment analysis is very troubling.
+Instead, the Trial Court focused on completely irrelevant facts such as where Mr. Wood was located on the public sidewalk or whether he was blocking the sidewalk to determine whether there was a First Amendment violation (Trial Tr., Vol. II(a), pg.
 40).
-The Circuit Court only analyzed Mr. Wood's interaction with other people on the public sidewalk that day, instead of correctly analyzing the State action in this case.
-The lower courts committed reversible error by not providing any proper First Amendment content-based analysis.
+The Trial Court erred by not providing any content-based analysis.